solana-foundation/developer-content/content/guides/getstarted/integrate-solana-wallets-to-nextjs.md

 ---
-date: Mar 28, 2023
+date: Apr 01, 2024
 difficulty: intro
 title: "Integrate solana wallets to your NextJS webapp"
 description:
   "This guide will lead you through the process of integrating solana wallets with Next.js a React based framework"
 tags:
-  - quickstart
   - local
+  - react
+  - nextjs
+  - next.js
+  - javascript
+  - web
-  - rust
+  - app
-  - native
+  - wallets
 keywords:
-  - rust
-  - cargo
+  - reactjs
-  - toml
+  - javascript
-  - program
+  - nextjs
-  - tutorial
+  - integrate
-  - intro to solana development
+  - solana
-  - blockchain developer
+  - wallets
-  - blockchain tutorial
+  - wallet adapter
   - web3 developer
 altRoutes:
-  - /developers/guides/local-rust-hello-world
+  - /developers/guides/integrate-solana-wallets-nextjs
 ---

 This guide will lead you through the process of integrating solana wallets with